PeterDavidMulligan/miniCRM/README.md

 - Download or clone miniCRM.

 - Change 'username' and 'password' in '/config/mail.php' to your own MailTrap details to receive automated emails.
+(Optional)

 - Open a command prompt in the directory you saved miniCRM into and type 'php artisan serve'.